AugustusHuang/jsimple/IR.md

-# Intermediate Representation of jsimple
+# Intermediate Representation of lesp
-I decide to design the IR of jsimple base on webassembly.
+I decide to design the IR of lesp base on webassembly.
 Since webassembly is a brand new project, this IR will update when needed, but since it lies between Javascript and Common Lisp, it will be simpler than webassembly, which is designed to be the lower level of web standard.